w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 ### Timeslice

-A timeslice represents the granularity the Coretime Chain schedules cores on the Relay Chain.
+A timeslice represents the granularity the Coretime Chain schedules cores on the relay chain.
 The Coretime Chain announces a schedule for each core, comprising the next 80 relay chain blocks in advance.
 5,040 timeslices corresponds to the region length of 28 days (which is the initial configuration set for bulk coretime).